learn-co-curriculum/node-modules-path/README.md

 Knowing the difference between `cwd()` and `__dirname`, which one to choice when?
 My rule of thumb is:

 * Use `__dirname` when working with resources (files, modules, folders) when they are related to your script (e.g., one module), and you know that the relative path from your script is not going to change.
-For example, if you creating a module, and you want to include a file in that module—you know the relative path to the file will stay the same because you're the creator of the module.
+For example, if you are creating a module, and you want to include a file in that module, you know the relative path to the file will stay the same because you're the creator of the module.
 Typically developers use `__dirname` when they write applications, and dependency modules.
-* Use `process.cwd()` when working with the folder unrelated to your code.
-For example, if you are creating a command-line tool which generates a boilerplate code, you want to be able to use the tool in any folder to create new directories and files relative to location in which you launch the tool and not in the location of the tool.
+* Use `process.cwd()` when working with a directory unrelated to your code.
+For example, if you are creating a command-line tool which generates a boilerplate code, you'll want to be able to use the tool in any directory to create new directories and files relative to the location in which you launch the tool and not in the location of the tool.
 Typically developers use `process.cwd()` for command-line tools.

 ## process.env.PWD